nsharabati/new_module_cloud/README.md

+# terraform-Grenke-Infoblox:

-# terraform-Grenke-Infoblox: This Module finds an available IP Adress in a list of networks and creates an A-Recod for it
+This Module triggers IPAM to find an available IP Address in a list of networks, then it creates an A-Recod for it.